• Log In

 • IFRC and ICRC staff

-• Other humanitarian professionals who need to employ humanitarian diplomacy techniques
+• Other humanitarian organisations and professionals who need to employ humanitarian diplomacy techniques

-Please note that this course is quite demanding in terms of time and commitment, requiring seven to ten hours of study time per week.
+Please note that this course is quite demanding in terms of time and commitment, requiring 7 - 10 hours of study time per week.
 Before you apply, please consider carefully whether you can commit the necessary time in order to complete the course successfully.
 Where appropriate, please make sure you obtain the endorsement of your line manager to attend this course.

 During the online course phase, reading materials and tools for online interaction are provided through an online classroom.
 The course is based on a collaborative approach to learning, involving a high level of interaction.
 Each week, participants read an assigned module text, adding questions and comments as hypertext entries.
 Lecturers and other participants read and respond to these entries, creating interaction based on the module text.